UnB-KnEDLe/DODFMiner/docs/source/tutorials/JSON_extraction.md

 - `anulacao_revogacao`
 - `contrato_convenio`

+In case you extract only one type of act, the respective act object will be returned.
+The act objects have a pandas dataframe attribute `df` containing all acts extracted and their entities.

-Here's an example accessing the dataframe of `contrato_convenio`
+Here's an example of accessing the dataframe of `contrato_convenio`:

 ```Python
 df = d['contrato_convenio'].df